shevious/edx-documentation/en_us/xblock/source/getting_started/setup_sdk.rst

 .. include:: ../reusable/clone_sdk.rst

-When the requirements are installed, you are ready to create your first XBlock.
+When the requirements are installed, you are ready to :ref:`create your first XBlock <Create Your First XBlock>`.

 .. include:: ../links.rst